If your store struggles with cart abandonment, you are not alone.

 An alternative to abandoned cart emails is to use a Facebook Messenger chatbot.
 When customers abandon their cart, you can send them a personalized message on Facebook to invite them back to your store.

-Facebook chatbots are also useful when it comes to answering questions customers may have on your product.
+Facebook chatbots are also helpful when it comes to answering questions customers may have about your product.
 They improve the buyer’s journey and cut your customer service work in half.

 Use Autofill For Checkout Forms